noame12/Explainable_Attention_Based_Deepfake_Detector/README.md

 ### Get the data
 - [ ] Download and extract the dataset:
 [FaceForensic++](https://github.com/ondyari/FaceForensics/blob/master/dataset/)

-The videos should be downloaded under /deep_fakes_exaplain/dataset.
+The videos should be downloaded under /deep_fakes_exaplain/dataset directory.

 ### Preprocess the data
 To perform deepfake detection it is necessary to first identify and extract faces from all the videos in the dataset.